Peter English (boxer)

-Peter English (born 1963) is a retired British boxer.
+Peter English (born 1963) is a British retired boxer.

 Boxing career

 He represented England and won a silver medal in the 57 kg featherweight division, at the 1986 Commonwealth Games in Edinburgh, Scotland.

 English boxed for the Gallagher Boys ABC and won the prestigious ABA featherweight championship in 1987.

 He turned professional on 18 October 1988 and fought in 6 fights.